Ashwinkumar-03/CODTECH_task-2_REST-API-Client/README.md

 ---

 ## **Enhancements for Future Development**
--**Support for Multiple API Endpoints** – Extend functionality to handle different APIs dynamically.
+**Support for Multiple API Endpoints** – Extend functionality to handle different APIs dynamically.
--**Graphical User Interface (GUI)** – Develop a user-friendly GUI for better interaction and visualization.
+**Graphical User Interface (GUI)** – Develop a user-friendly GUI for better interaction and visualization.
--**Database Integration** – Store API responses in a database for historical analysis and offline access.
+**Database Integration** – Store API responses in a database for historical analysis and offline access.
--**Caching Mechanism** – Implement caching to reduce redundant API calls and improve response time.
+**Caching Mechanism** – Implement caching to reduce redundant API calls and improve response time.
--**Advanced Error Handling** – Enhance logging and debugging capabilities for better fault tolerance.
+**Advanced Error Handling** – Enhance logging and debugging capabilities for better fault tolerance.

 ---